section-engineering-education/engineering-education/content/articles/understanding-collections-in-python/index.md

 1. `Lists`- Iteratively generated lists may be modified by adding or deleting elements.
 To create a list, use square brackets [].

 2. `Sets`- Duplicates are not permitted in unordered, immutable collections of unique items.
-Sets of data may be intersected, unioned, divided, and symmetrically.
+A collection of data types may be used to perform mathematical operations such as the intersection, union and symmetric difference.
 Sets can be created using curly brackets following the variable names or the `set()` constructor.

 3. `Tuples` - are an ordered, immutable sequence of multiple things held in one variable.
 A tuple is a variable name followed by two parentheses and commas.
 Python requires a trailing comma to identify it as a string.
-Instead of parentheses, commas form tuples.
+Following the variable name, a tuple may be constructed using a pair of parentheses and comma-separated objects.

 4. `Dictionary`- A dictionary has unsorted key/value pairs.
 There may be any number of pairs of keys and values.
 Dictionaries, like sets, lack order.
-Any data is a dictionary entry.
 After creation, a dictionary may be modified.
 Values overflow, and only the most recent is returned if it contains more than one item.

 Now let's compare and contrast lists, tuples, and sets.